DocuDroid/DocuDroid-worms-repo/README.md

 ## Add to your repo

-1) Copy the .yml and .js files to your repo to the same paths
+1) Copy the .yml and .js files to your repo to the same paths.
+Use one of the [releases](https://github.com/MarcoWorms/DocuDroid/releases) to guarantee that you are using a stable version of DocuDroid.
 2) In your repo settings go to "enviroments" and add a github token as `GH_TOKEN` and openai token as `OPENAI_TOKEN`
 3) It's done, new PRs opened against your repo will have a reply with grammar fixes for new text added
 4) If you want to change the Edit prompt being sent to OpenAI change this [line](https://github.com/MarcoWorms/actions-test/blob/main/script.js#L34)